build-server-protocol/build-server-protocol/docs/specification.md

 - Bazel: a bazel target corresponds one-to-one with a BuildTarget

-The general idea is that the BuildTarget data structure should contain only information that is is fast or cheap to compute.
+The general idea is that the BuildTarget data structure should contain only information that is fast or cheap to compute.

 ```ts
 export interface BuildTarget {